August 2021 Full Moon Festival Athens Greece

 The Athens August 2021 Full Moon Festival was special this year, because of the bicentennial celebration of the 1821 Greek War of Independence.
 My introduction to the historic Greek War was while viewing an impressive exhibition at the Benaki Museum.
 The exhibition, 1821: The Collectors’ Choice, is a masterful visual portrayal of the 1821 Greek Revolution.

-There weren’t many tourists on Acropolis Hill to view the full moon, but there were lots of locals.
+Because of covid, there weren’t many tourists on Acropolis Hill viewing the full moon, but there were lots of locals.
 The moon was glorious both nights!
-It rose away from the Acropolis on the 21st, so it was less spectacular than the show illustrated in the eKathimerini photo above from a previous year.
+It rose away from the Acropolis on the 21st, so it was less spectacular than the breathtaking show illustrated in eKathimerini photos from a previous year.

-On August 22nd, it was a super full moon – also a rare blue moon, and a sturgeon moon!
+On August 22nd, it was a super full moonalso a rare blue moon, and a full sturgeon moon!
 My photography can’t compete with the media shots attached!
 It was an unforgettable experience!
 The fabulous photo above was taken at Cape Sounion, a sacred area near the Temple of Poseidon, god of the sea, earthquakes, and horses!

 _____________